ocochabob/ma_spark_applications/README.md

 Which parameters to use is documented in the source code of the respective application.

-Application and input files may need to be uploaded to the respective filesystem (HDFS, S3) before usage.
+Application and input files need to be uploaded to the respective filesystem (HDFS, S3) before usage.